googleapis/google-cloud-java/generation/new_client/README.md

 You discover that `maps-routing` is already in use by an existing client library!

-You need to determine a unique `destination_name` for the new library's subdirectory as well as a unique `distribution_name` for the artifact to be published (confirm these values with the service team on the buganizer ticket before proceeding).
+You need to determine a unique `destination_name` for the new library's subdirectory as well as a unique `distribution_name` for the artifact to be published.
+There is no hard and fast rule for determining a unique name, so some discussion will be necessary.
+Confirm the `distribution_name` with the service team on the buganizer ticket before proceeding, as this name is visible to customers as the Maven artifact name.

 You will **still use** the non-unique `api_short_name` for the `api_short_name` flag.

-There is no hard and fast rule for determining a unique name, so some discussion will be necessary.
+This is important because the `api_short_name` is used to derive links within cloud.google.com to enable the API.

-Let's say that after some discussion, `maps-routing-gps` is selected as a suitable unique subdirectory name and artifact name.
+Let's say that after some discussion, `maps-routing-gps` is selected as a suitable unique subdirectory name and `com.google.maps:google-maps-routing-gps` is selected as a suitable unique artifact name.
 You would then use the following command:

 ```
 ~/google-cloud-java$ python3.9 generation/new_client/new-client.py generate \
   --api_shortname=maps-routing \